kubernetes/website/content/en/docs/setup/independent/high-availability.md

 {{< caution >}}
 **Caution**: This page does not address running your cluster on a cloud provider.
-In a cloud environment, neither approach documented here works with services of type LoadBalancer, or with dynamic PersistentVolumes.
+In a cloud environment, neither approach documented here works with Service objects of type LoadBalancer, or with dynamic PersistentVolumes.
 {{< /caution >}}

 {{% /capture %}}